 Text copied to clipboard!

-• Board certification in Neonatology.
+• Board certification in Pediatrics and Neonatal-Perinatal Medicine

-• Compassionate and empathetic approach to patient care.
+• Compassionate and empathetic approach to patient care

-• Strong communication and interpersonal skills.
+• Strong organizational and documentation skills

-• Commitment to continued education and professional development.
+• Commitment to continuous professional development

 Potential interview questions